Six DC Heroes That Had to Overcome Addiction

 It's More Than Just Medicine

-Comic book heroes are role models like it or not.
+Like it or not, comic book heroes are role models.
 While the average school boy shouldn’t emulate Superman by jumping out a window, he can learn a lot about character from the man of steel.

 The thing we have to remember about these heroes is they are creations of fiction.
 That being said, they need to be interesting and many of them might require a tragic flaw or two.
 Why?
 Flawed characters make for a better story.
 There always should be a bit of that character’s personal kryptonite lurking around the corner.